brollb/zero_ad_rl/README.md

 This repository contains a simple example training an RL agent to learn to control an army of cavalry in a small scenario.

 ## Quick Start
-First, install the required python dependencies  and run an instance of 0 AD ([built with RL interface support](https://code.wildfiregames.com/D2199)) locally:
+First, install the required python dependencies and the custom map from `maps/`.
+(If you built 0 AD from source, you can simply copy the map files to `binaries/data/mods/public/maps/scenarios/`.)
+Next, run an instance of 0 AD ([built with RL interface support](https://code.wildfiregames.com/D2199)) locally:

 ```
 pip install -r requirements.txt